tommyrunner/tune-ui/docs/en/changelog/index.md

 - Fixed sorting and filtering functionality bugs in Table component
 - Added `change-filter` event callback to Table component
-- Added select all functionality for Table multi-selection
+- Multiple selection in the table adds the option to select all and throws the event 'change all'`

 ### Bug Fixes